WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Trap.

 testop nt testop
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type nt is on the top of the stack.
 2. Pop (nt.CONST c_1) from the stack.
 3. Let c be $testop(testop, nt, c_1).
 4. Push (I32.CONST c) to the stack.

 relop nt relop
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type nt is on the top of the stack.
 2. Pop (nt.CONST c_2) from the stack.
-3. Assert: Due to validation, a value is on the top of the stack.
+3. Assert: Due to validation, a value of value type nt is on the top of the stack.
 4. Pop (nt.CONST c_1) from the stack.
 5. Let c be $relop(relop, nt, c_1, c_2).
 6. Push (I32.CONST c) to the stack.

 extend nt n
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type nt is on the top of the stack.
 2. Pop (nt.CONST c) from the stack.
 3. Push (nt.CONST $ext(n, $size(nt), S, c)) to the stack.

 cvtop nt_1 cvtop nt_2 sx
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type nt is on the top of the stack.
 2. Pop (nt.CONST c_1) from the stack.
 3. If |$cvtop(nt_1, cvtop, nt_2, sx?, c_1)| is 1, then:
   a.
 Let [c] be $cvtop(nt_1, cvtop, nt_2, sx?, c_1).